lava/matplotlib-cpp/README.md

         z.at(i) = log(i);
     }

-    // Set the size of output image = 1200x780 pixels plt::figure_size(1200, 780);
+    // Set the size of output image to 1200x780 pixels plt::figure_size(1200, 780);
     // Plot line from given x and y data.
 Color is selected automatically. plt::plot(x, y);